Amsterdam coronation riots: Background

-On 31 January, Queen Juliana announced that she would abdicate in favour of her eldest daughter, Princess Beatrix, on 30 April.

 Riots

 Beatrix ascended the throne on 30 April 1980, and squatters started to riot.
-The protesters were rallying under the slogan Geen woning, geen kroning (No house, no coronation).
+The protesters were rallying under the slogan Geen woning, geen kroning (No housing, no coronation).
 Due to the presence of 10,000 police officers, gendarmes and some military officers, the event turned into a major clash.
 The riots were centred around the Dam Square, where the new Queen's inauguration took place.
 Clashes also happened in and around Blauwbrug, Rokin and Vondelstraat.

 One of the protesters, Karel Fassotte, claimed in an interview that apart from squatters, people taking part included ordinary students and football hooligans.

 It marked a milestone in the mostly peaceful post-war history of the Netherlands.
 600 people were wounded in the riots.

 Aftermath

-The squatters' movement had enjoyed much public support for their cause beforehand, but that was depreciated following the riots, partly because the Dutch royal family was highly popular, while the squatters had turned the day of accession into one of violence.

 A new police leadership in Amsterdam started to force the evacuation of squatted buildings, including through special means.

 In 2010, the Dutch parliament voted to ban squatting entirely.